imperial-aisp/checkpoint-gcg/README.md

 + Install package dependencies

-  + For finetuning and attacking using SecAlign and Struq (we adopted the requirements in `requirements.txt` in [SecAlign](https://github.com/facebookresearch/SecAlign/tree/main)):
+  + For finetuning and attacking using SecAlign and StruQ (we adopted the requirements in `requirements.txt` in [SecAlign](https://github.com/facebookresearch/SecAlign/tree/main)):

     ```
     pip install -r requirements_secalign_struq.txt